-The location of uses determined to be compatible with the waste disposal facility will require an amendment to the Zoning By-law and a Certificate of Approval and/or a Renewable Energy Approval in accordance with the Green Energy Green Economy Act from the Ministry of Environment if required.
+The location of uses determined to be compatible with the waste disposal facility will require an amendment to the Zoning By-law and a Certificate of Approval from the Ministry of Environment if required.
 The Zoning By-law may place a holding provision or restrictive zoning on areas which have been identified as being impacted by the landfill site or other sites which produce gases, leachate, dust, odour or noise impacts similar to those found in landfill areas.